Publishing an agent

 Switching to External also reveals the Enable MCP server toggle.

 Model Context Protocol (MCP) is an open protocol for connecting AI applications to external tools and data sources.
-In MCP, a host is an AI application such as Cursor or Claude Desktop, and a server exposes tools the host can discover and call.
+In MCP, a client is an AI application such as Cursor or Claude Desktop, and a server exposes tools the MCP client can discover and call.

-Enabling the toggle starts an MCP server that wraps your agent as a callable tool, so host applications can connect and invoke it without any custom integration code.
+Enabling the toggle starts an MCP server that wraps your agent as a callable tool, so MCP clients can connect and invoke it without any custom integration code.

 Both External access and the MCP toggle must be on for MCP clients; the HTTP API works with the External toggle alone.